oemof/DHNx/docs/optimization_models.rst

 Some more explanation:

 * **heat_demand**: If you set *heat_demand* to `'scalar'`, *num_ts* is automatically 1.
 If you
-  want to use the time series, simple type anything else `'scalar'`.
+  want to use the time series, simple type anything else than `'scalar'`.

 .. _Results: